 Administrative Science Quarterly, owned and managed by the Samuel Curtis Johnson Graduate School of Management at Cornell University, has been at the cutting edge of organizational studies since the field began.
 This top-tier journal regularly publishes the best theoretical and empirical papers based on dissertations and on the evolving and new work of more established … Continue reading ASQ in the News: Media Mentions

 Ever wondered who's behind the work at Human Resource Development Review (HRDR)?
 Or perhaps anticipate what will be in the next issue?
-Human Resource Development Review is excited to kick off its social media campaign and looks to build a community of colleagues by sharing most read, most cited, and award-winning research articles, as well as … Continue reading Connect With Human Resource Development Review offers its readers a wealth of resources to our scholarly community, and connecting scholars, practitioners, and graduate students through social media is our next step in sharing these scholarly resources.
+Human Resource Development Review is excited to kick off its social media campaign and looks to build a community of colleagues by sharing most read, most cited, and award-winning research articles, as well as … Continue reading Connect With Human Resource Development Review!

 What's in a protest?
 Much more than clever slogans!
 In a new article in the Administrative Science Quarterly, Lori Qingyuan Yue, Hayagreeva Rao, and Paul Ingram explore the long-term effects of protest against corporations moving into a neighborhood and the effects these protests have on future companies in setting up shop in the same location.
 The Abstract from the paper Information Spillovers from Protests … Continue reading Prolonged Pickets